Michelle Drayne

 Michelle Drayne (born 22 September 1988) is a Northern Ireland netball international and a former Antrim ladies' Gaelic footballer.
 She represented Northern Ireland at the 2014 and 2018 Commonwealth Games and at the 2019 Netball World Cup.
-She was also a member of the Northern Ireland team that were silver medallists at the 2012 and 2017 European Netball Championships.
+She was also a member of the Northern Ireland team that were silver medallists at the 2012 and 2017 Netball Europe Open Championships.
 Drayne has also played in the Netball Superleague for Team Northumbria, Saracens Mavericks and London Pulse.